Gorbagana-Labs/gorbagana/docs/src/operations/guides/restart-cluster.md

 ### Step 2.
 Stop the validator(s)

 ### Step 3.
-Optionally install the new solana version
+Optionally install the new gorbagana version

 ### Step 4.
 Create a new snapshot for slot `SLOT_X` with a hard fork at slot `SLOT_X`